 The Biomedical engineering division is a group for Engineers Ireland members working in the MedTech sector.
 It provides opportunities for networking and knowledge-sharing in this fascinating, diverse and life-changing division of engineering.

-Being a member of the Engineers Ireland community shows your commitment to delivering excellence in engineering.
-As our member, we support your professional development and help you to expand your career at home and abroad.
+We support your professional development and help you to expand your career at home and abroad.

 Our committees arrange and host technical presentations, discussions, debate and social events in our regions and represent the group at liaison committee.
 If you are interested in being a part of this, please contact one of the team.